Vegetable crumble cooked in a delicious vegan onion gravy, topped with an oaty savoury crumb before being baked until golden and bubbling.

 Yes, absolutely!
 I typically make this with whatever off-cuts of vegetables I have leftover.

-Any root vegetables work well, also things like broccoli and cauliflower work well.
+Any root vegetables work well, as do things like broccoli and cauliflower.

 Do I have to parboil the vegetables?